OfekHod/game/guidelines.md

 * Be specific, not generic.
 Make a game engine specific to our games.
 Solve problems we have, not all the problems in the world.
 * Use plain text files with a goal-specific format as much as possible
 * Data Driven.
 When we code we do it adjacent to *real* data
+* Don't be afraid of rewrites.
+After you write something once you know it better, if we have a better design it's a good idea to rewrite